$(\varphi,\Gamma)$-modules over relatively discrete algebras: Introduction

 \subsection{Outline of the paper}

 This paper is organized as follows.
-In the former part of Section 1, we will discuss finite projective modules over non-Fredholm analytic animated rings.
-In the latter part of Section 1, we will collect some auxiliary results about group cohomology and locally analytic representations in the context of condensed mathematics.
-In the first part of Section 2, we will compare $(\varphi,G_K)$-modules and $(\varphi,\Gamma_K)$-modules over perfect period rings.
-In the second part of Section 2, we will compare $(\varphi,\Gamma_K)$-modules over perfect period rings and imperfect period rings.
-In Section 3, we will define and compare the cohomology of $(\varphi,\Gamma_K)$-modules over perfect period rings and imperfect period rings.
-Then we will prove the dualizability of this cohomology.
-In Section 4, we will discuss duality and other topics which are not proven in this paper.
+In the former part of Section 1, we discuss finite projective modules over non-Fredholm analytic animated rings.
+In the latter part of Section 1, we collect some auxiliary results about group cohomology and locally analytic representations in the context of condensed mathematics.
+In Section 2, we define algebraic-affinoid (analytic) $\Qbb_{p,\square}$-algebra (e.g., $\Qbb_p[T^{\pm 1}]$), and prove basic properties of them.
+In the first part of Section 3, we compare $(\varphi,G_K)$-modules and $(\varphi,\Gamma_K)$-modules over perfect period rings.
+In the second part of Section 3, we compare $(\varphi,\Gamma_K)$-modules over perfect period rings and imperfect period rings.
+In Section 4, we define and compare the cohomology of $(\varphi,\Gamma_K)$-modules over perfect period rings and imperfect period rings.
+Then we prove the dualizability of this cohomology.
+In Section 5, we classify $(\varphi,\Gamma_K)$-modules of rank $1$.
+In Appendix, we give examples illustrating the difference between dualizable complexes and perfect complexes.